NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq/kernels.rst

   .. code-block:: cpp

-    // Valid CUDA Quantum Types used in Kernels auto kernel = []() __qpu__ {
+    // Valid CUDA-Q Types used in Kernels auto kernel = []() __qpu__ {

       // Not Allowed.